isaaccorley/torchrs/README.md

 The [ETCI 2021 Dataset](https://nasa-impact.github.io/etci2021/) is a Flood Detection segmentation dataset of SAR images taken by the [ESA Sentinel-1 satellite](https://sentinel.esa.int/web/sentinel/missions/sentinel-1).
 The dataset contains pairs of VV and VH polarization images processed by the Hybrid Pluggable Processing Pipeline (hyp3) along with corresponding binary flood and water body ground truth masks.

-The dataset can be downloaded using the `scripts/download_etci2021.sh` script and then used as below:
+The dataset can be downloaded (5.6GB) using `scripts/download_etci2021.sh` and instantiated below:

 ```python
 from torchrs.transforms import Compose, ToTensor